NilsRuettershoff/s3Etag/README.md

 # s3Etag

-s3Etag is a package to generate the s3 multipart Upload Etag localy
+s3Etag is a package to generate the s3 multipart Upload Etag locally

+also a basic client is included that uses the package